ewald-lab/Analysis_Repository_Template/README.md

 source env-name/bin/activate
 ```
 To install a new package with uv: `uv pip install pkg-name`.
 To add newly installed packages to the dependency file: `uv pip freeze > requirements.txt`.

+### 3. Modify the README
+Replace the template README introduction and setup instructions with:
+- 1-2 sentences background on the project
+- Specific hypotheses you are testing or engineering problems you are trying to solve
+- Brief description of each section of the analysis

+## Contributions

+### Fork the repo

+### Managing environments

+### Make a new analysis module